 Calico cats are almost always female, which means they have two X chromosomes.
 Male cats have an X and a Y chromosome.
 The same goes for humans, minus the hairballs.
 As you know from your high school math and science classes, whenever you have a known value of X and an unknown value of Y in an equation, you must use Pi to find the answer.

 Logic then tells us that calico cats, often along with their human owners, are fatter because they eat more Pi.
-Thanks for Witboning, and please keep me posted.
+Thanks for Witboning, and keep me posted.

 DEAR WITBONES: I’ve seen recently where alligators are now climbing trees, but as if this isn’t scary enough, I’ve learned that there are toads out there with “weaponized mustaches.”
 What the heck is going on with Mother Nature? --- AFRAID IN FLORIDA